Last updated: January 9, 2026

 You can expect us to:

-• Formally register your complaint
+- Formally register your care concern

 What if I am still not satisfied?

-If you don’t feel your concerns were resolved based on the response of the Fraser Health Patient Care Quality Office, you may wish to contact the Patient Care Quality Review Board for an independent review of the process regarding care quality complaints.
+If you don’t feel your concerns were resolved based on the response of the Fraser Health Patient Care Quality Office, you may wish to contact the Patient Care Quality Review Board for an independent review of the process regarding care quality concerns.
 The Patient Care Quality Review Board is a separate organization from Fraser Health that reports to the Minister of Health.

 Next steps

-If you do not want to submit a formal care quality complaint, speak with the person who provided the service, or to the manager of the area to address your concern.
+If you do not want to submit a formal care quality concern, speak with the person who provided the service, or to the manager of the area to address your concern.
 Or if you want to submit a general concern, go back to our Contact us - Other form.